logo

 “Well, in this case, you are not too good at running scenarios!”
 I rushed myself to refute Baldy’s point.
 “Can’t you see there is a much larger fish involved now?
 Why do you even think your current deal matters to him?”

-To be honest, even before saying it, I had already thought a few times that I should stop mentioning their middleman so often.
-By doing it, I had all the chances to screw up, but I had hoped that, in gangs like theirs, someone always tried to take advantage of the others, and I wanted to use that.
-Now I was sure I had gone too far.
+Honestly, even before saying it, I had already thought a few times I should stop mentioning their middleman so often.
+By doing it, I had all the chances to screw up, but I hoped in gangs like theirs, someone always wanted to take advantage of the others.
+Now, I was sure I had gone too far.
 Larry suddenly came to me, visibly annoyed, and leaned over, fixing his mean eyes on mine.

-“What exactly do you know about that middleman anyway?” he asked me directly.
+“What exactly do you know about that middleman anyway?” he asked me.

 I stirred uneasily at the table base.

 “Relax!
 Nothing’s going to happen yet, but you should be careful!”
 I desperately tried to worm my way out of the situation.
-“He won’t risk it before the deal is over because he wouldn’t want the police to start nosing around, but when it’s all done… Well, you know his game isn’t your game, right?”
+“He will wait until the deal is over, not because he cares but because he wouldn’t want the police to start nosing around.
+When it’s all done, though… Well, you know it will be a whole different story, right?”

 And here, I shut my huge mouth at last because I had finally blown it.
-I was just expecting to be brutally cross-examined until it was clear that I actually knew nothing about the man I claimed I knew everything about when I noticed Bob jumping out of his armchair, enraged.
-At first, I thought he was coming to me to smash my head over something I had said earlier, but soon I realized that wasn’t the case.
-He ran in the opposite direction, and three seconds later, he leaped into the closet like a black panther jumping on its prey.
+I knew I would be cross-examined brutally until it was clear that I bluffed, and when I noticed Bob jumping out of his armchair, enraged, I expected him to do just that—come to me and smash my head over something I knew nothing about.
+However, I soon realized it wasn’t the case.
+He ran in the opposite direction instead, and three seconds later, he leaped into the hideout like a black panther jumping on its prey.
 It was only now that he noticed the door was ajar!
 In the meantime, Larry surprisingly hit me in the face so hard that all the Pleiades came down from the sky and started dancing around my head.
 It hurt terribly, and my nose really bled this time.

-After about a minute or two of struggling to overcome the terrible pain I was experiencing, I finally managed to raise my eyes and I tried to focus on something that wasn’t moving.
-Because of my huddled position under the table, my blood dripped right into my mouth, and I had to swallow some of it.
+After about a minute or two of struggling to overcome the terrible pain, I finally managed to raise my eyes and focus on something that wasn’t moving.
+Because of my huddled position under the table, my blood dripped right into my mouth, and I had to swallow some of it to avoid suffocating.
 Like every time it happened, I was amazed at how salty it tasted.
 I never really got used to it my entire life.

-A couple of seconds later, my vision gradually cleared up, and my eyes stopped at Larry’s face.
-He was still looking back at me, happily grinning, as if I had just given him the nicest compliment in the world, and he was about to thank me.
+My vision gradually cleared up after a while, and my eyes stopped at Larry’s face.
+He was still looking back at me, happily grinning, as if I had just given him an exquisite compliment, and he didn’t know how to thank me.
 Behind his back, everything seemed okay.
-Total peace and harmony reigned over the closet, and I couldn’t hear the “oohs” and “aahs”, or any other exclamations, which were so characteristic of the moment Tom met Jerry.
-I couldn’t see the ubiquitous dust cloud coming out of the place either.
-It meant that Lara was still alive, but it also meant that she wasn’t going to come out with a cartridge belt across her naked breasts and a machine gun in her hands to save me!
+Total peace and harmony reigned over the closet, and I couldn’t hear the “oohs” and “aahs” or any other exclamations characteristic of the moment when Tom met Jerry.
+I couldn’t see the ubiquitous dust cloud coming from the place either.
+It meant that Lara was still alive, but I was afraid she wasn’t going to come out with a cartridge belt across her naked breasts and a machine gun in her hands to save me.

 Since Larry clearly didn’t have any intention to torture me further, and after his initial outburst, he looked somehow benevolent—as if he were terribly sorry for losing his temper—I asked him, nodding toward the closet, “What’s the matter with him?”
 Then I swallowed some more blood because I was going to choke on it.

 “He’ll be fine; don’t worry about him!”
-Baldy tried to soothe my hurt feelings.
-“He’s just too sensitive, and sometimes he takes offense at nothing at all!”
+Baldy tried to soothe my emotional and physical pain.
+“He’s just too sensitive and sometimes takes offense at nothing!”

 “Well, I suppose he didn’t think I’d come all the way here just to watch porn and have a couple of beers, did he?”